ZeeCoder/container-query/README.md

 - To avoid circular deps, use overflow: hidden and avoid using container units on defined containers
 - Use native CSS techniques to achieve your goal whenever possible (css grid, flexbox)

+## Thoughts on design

+Here is a list of goals I started with, in case you're wondering about the tool's design:

+- Should be thoroughly unit tested
+- Use containers (as opposed to "element query"),
+- Resemble @media queries so that it's familiar and easy to use,
+- Uses PostCSS for preprocessing instead of a JS runtime parser,
+- Modular, so it plays nicely with js bundlers and "Component-based" UI libraries (Webpack / Browserify / React etc.)
+- Doesn't need to be valid CSS syntax (since it's based on PostCSS)
+- Be easy enough to use, but a transpiling step in the frontend build process would be assumed
+- Should work especially well with css component naming methodologies, like BEM or SUIT